muratk3n/thirdwave/en/README.md

 ---

 So light didnt bend near star?

-But I saw an entire movie on Eddington saying he proved a theory right with that obs!
+But I saw an entire movie on Eddington saying he proved a theory right with one observation!
 David Tennant was in it!
 Frickin Doctor Who!

 [Link](https://youtu.be/B_ixkOI4k8c?t=69)